aoxrud-ww/web-accessibility-tips/README.md

 # Web Accessibility Tips

+The following accessibility tips address technical issues with building accessible web pages.
+It does not address how content should be written.

+## Semantic HTML
 Semantic HTML is the foundation of accessibility in a web application.
 Using the various [HTML elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element) to reinforce the meaning of information in our websites will often give us accessibility for free.

 ### Lists

+Any time there is content that would benefit from announcing how many items are there, use a list.
 ```html
 <!-- bad -->
 <div>